Introduction

 HBComposer is an unofficial tool for pre-processing Hasselblad RAW files.
 It is able to perform the following 3FR to 3FR operations in the RAW domain:

-- Advanced Flat-Field correction
+Advanced Flat-Field correction

 Since the produced files are still raw files, they can be further processed in any RAW developer, especially in Hasselblad Phocus without losing the advantage of the Hasselblad Natural Color Solution (HNCS).
-Moreover, the advanced flat-field correction is able to fix the infamous Hasselblad PDAF banding issue and any sensor tiling artifacts generated by the digital backs when used in conjunction with technical cameras and shifted wide-angle lenses.
+The advanced flat-field correction is able to fix the infamous Hasselblad PDAF banding issue and any sensor tiling artifacts generated by digital backs when used in conjunction with technical cameras and shifted wide-angle lenses.

 *** DISCLAIMER *** I am in no way connected to Hasselblad, nor does Hasselblad endorses this project.
 This tool is the result of my personal initiative and the files produced are not guaranteed to be 100% OEM compliant.
 Moreover, Hasselblad may change their RAW file specs in any moment causing the tool to stop working.